 “I think that it was quite a simple decision.
 Not only for business’ sake, but there’s a lot of people there that I know.
 And I have a lot of friends and associates that I’m just comfortable with.
 But more important than any of that was that I had a couple of very laid-back, chill meetings with Tony [Khan].

 We just kind of hung out and shot the breeze.
 I like him as a person and so to me, a relationship built that way kind of helps me trust a little better.
 And it helped me in that decision as well.”

-He’d ultimately be released by the company in June 2021, just under a month to the day before Malakai Black debuted with All Elite Wrestling.
-Black was released on the same day as Buddy, but rather humorously, ‘The Dutch Destroyer’ was able to return to in-ring competition before Murphy and the rest of their released group due to an error in his non-compete clause.
+‘The Best Kept Secret’ was released by WWE in June 2021, just under a month to the day before Malakai Black debuted with All Elite Wrestling.
+Black was released on the same day as Buddy but humorously, ‘The Dutch Destroyer’ was able to return to in-ring competition before Murphy and the rest of their released group due to an error in his non-compete clause.